raghav-rajyash/Analysis-of-Forbes-Billionaires-Dataset/README.md

 # Objectives
 The primary objectives of this project are:
 1.To identify industries with the highest number of billionaires.

 2.To determine the mean net worth and age of billionaires in key industries.

 3.To find the richest billionaire in specific sectors such as Automotive.

 4.To analyze the top 5 countries with the maximum number of billionaires.

 5.To extract billionaire statistics for India and China, such as the youngest Indian billionaires and the richest Chinese billionaire.

 # Technologies Used
 Python: The core programming language for data analysis.
-Pandas: Used for data manipulation, reading CSV files, and performing statistical operations.
+Pandas: Used for data manipulation, reading CSV files, and performing statistical operations.=
 NumPy: Used for numerical computations.
 Jupyter Notebook: The interactive environment used for writing and executing code.